sunipan/Data-Analysis-Project/README.md

 ## Instructions

 Go analysis > SebiUnipan > Download 'Course Project Solo 122.twb' and open it with Tableau.
 Milestones 1-3 were assignments where I had to fetch a dataset, and get it approved.
 I then had to start formulating research questions around the dataset.
 Lastly I created many graphs to visualize the data in meaningful ways through python based pandas, numpy, matplotlib, and seaborn.
+These Milestone files can be opened with Jupyter Lab.

 ## References